danielinux/llkdd/README.md

 ## Learning Linux Kernel Device Drivers

-Last update: 2014.06.24 (Tu) 16:27:11 (UTC +0200 CEST)
+Last update: 2014.07.08 (Tue) 7:22:48 (UTC +0200 CEST)

 ### What is this about ?

 This is a way to learn how to write/programm device drivers for the Linux Kernel.
-The primary goal is to learn to use the available API (3.x) and the pertinent concepts and write correct code and document it, in order to reduce the learning curve.
+The primary goal is to learn to use the available API (3.7.x or newer) and the pertinent concepts and write correct code and document it, in order to reduce the learning curve.
 Optimizations may be included/use if appropriate.
 Correctness comes first.

 This is a working in progress, and therefore bugs/errors may be found.
 Suggestions,